Update: Bye, bye Koss BTS1. Hello, Sony SRS-X11. This new addition offers a surprising amount of features and good battery life for a low cost.

 The TREK Flex can stand up to the elements with dust and water resistance.
 It may not look like it, but this speaker can take a beating, which makes it perfect for camping trips.

-- Read our TDK TREK Flex review
+Read the full review: TDK TREK Flex

 We'll update this page as we review more speakers, so stay tuned.
 Let us know if you have suggestions for us to check out in the comments below.